robey/bitbottle/docs/format.md

 ## Bottle header

+8 bytes total.

+1. magic (4 bytes): F0 9F 8D BC (f09f8dbc big-endian)
+2. version (1 byte): major (4 bits), minor (4 bits)
+  - when major changes, you should be able to "parse" the archive but some contents may be unextractable
+  - when minor changes, you should be able to extract all the contents you understand
+  - to make incompatible (format, structure) changes, change the magic
+3. reserved (0)
-1. type (4 bits) -- except F which means "magic"
+4. type (4 bits)
-2. length of metadata block (12 bits)
+5. length of metadata block (12 bits)

+Current version is 0x00.

 ## Data header